FranciscoVeloz1/NexaRize-Electric-car/README.md

 npm run start       # start the production enviroment
 ```

-## Testing

-Explain how to run tests and provide any relevant information about the testing setup.

 ## Contributing

 Thank you for considering contributing to our project! 🚀 To ensure a smooth collaboration, please follow these guidelines: